Expert Guidance Since 1998

 One of the most important decisions you make when establishing a structured settlement is determining how long the payments last.
 Some of the most common payout options include:

-• Period Certain – Payments are distributed for a fixed period of time, like a certain number of years.
+Payments are distributed for a fixed period of time, like a certain number of years.
 Once the term is over, the payments stop.
-This option could be risky to some if they are relying on the payments as their only source of income.
+This option could be risky if you rely on these payments as your only source of income.

-• Life with Period Certain – This option combines period certain with lifetime benefits.
-You are guaranteed your payout within the certain period of time.
-If you die during the period, a beneficiary will receive the remainder of your structured settlement.
-If you live past the certain period, the insurance company must continue making payments to you beyond the certain period.
-When you die, nothing will go to a beneficiary.
+This option combines period certain with lifetime benefits.
+You are guaranteed your payout within the certain period.
+If you die during the period, a beneficiary will receive the remainder.
+If you live past the certain period, payments continue until death.

-• Joint and Survivor – Your structured settlement is guaranteed to pay out to you and your beneficiary until both of your deaths.
-When you die, your survivor will continue receiving your payments.
-This will continue until the settlement runs out, or until their death.
-Joint and survivor is popular amongst married couples.
+Your structured settlement is guaranteed to pay out to you and your beneficiary until both of your deaths.
+When you die, your survivor continues receiving payments.
+Popular among married couples.

 Let CBC Help